levsero/test_embed/STYLE.md

 ESLint enforces the majority of the core Javascript and React styles, throwing lint errors on any line of code that breaks the rules defined in `.eslintrc`.

-To lint all the source and test files, use the command `npm run lint`.
+To lint all the source and test files, use the command `yarn lint`.

 Adhere to the following core rules: